ryanallen/words-of-my-perfect-teacher/README.md

 Throughout his life Patrul Rinpoche emulated the uncompromising simplicity of his master.
 Although he had been recognized in his childhood as an incarnate [lama](#lama) or [*tulku*](#tulku)&mdash;his name is an abbreviation of Palgye Tulku&mdash;and would normally have had a high position in a monastic establishment, he spent his life wandering from place to place, camping in the open, in the guise of an ordinary beggar.
 If he was offered gold or silver he would often just leave it lying on the ground, thinking that wealth was only a source of trouble.
 Even when he had become a famous teacher, he would travel around unrecognized, living in the same simple and carefree manner.
 There is even a story of a [lama](#lama) he met on his travels who, thinking he was a good fellow who might benefit from such an extraordinary teaching, taught him this very text.
 On another occasion he traveled with a poor widow, helping her to cook and to take care of her children, carrying them on his back.
 When they arrived at their destination, Patrul Rinpoche excused himself, saying he had something important to do.
 The woman heard that the great Patrul Rinpoche was teaching at the monastery.
 She went there to watch, and was amazed to see her traveling companion on the throne instructing a vast assembly.
 At the end of the teaching he asked that all the offerings be given to her.

 To his students he was immensely kind, but also immensely tough.
-He treated beggars and kins in exactly the same way.
+He treated beggars and kings in exactly the same way.
 In all situations his only interest was to benefit others, and he would always say whatever would be most useful, regardless of social niceties.

 ## The stages of practice